pocem/Snake-game/README.md

-The classic 90's mobile game
+Based on The classic 90's mobile game

+- functionality as well as simple UI done in Python